Calorique

 Significantly above the healthy range.
 Associated with increased risk of type 2 diabetes, high blood pressure, and psychological effects.
 Professional guidance from a pediatrician or pediatric nutritionist is recommended.

-Important: The goal for overweight children is usually to slow weight gain so they "grow into" their weight, rather than weight loss.
+Important: for many children, the clinical goal may be slower weight gain while height catches up, not rapid weight loss.
 Growing children need sufficient calories and nutrients for development.
 For adults tracking their own health alongside their children's, use our body fat calculator or ideal weight calculator.

 BMI Changes During Normal Development